Assignment 3: String Formatting

 • This helper does the heavy lifting of the number formatting for printf, so be sure to test very thoroughly.

 • Be sure that your strcmp is rock-solid.
 Most of the unit tests for conversion/snprintf test a function by writing its output string into a buffer, followed by an assert that uses strcmp to confirm the contents written to the buffer match the expected.
-In order for these tests to be valid, you must have a fully working strcmp!
+In order for these tests to be valid, you are depending on the truthfulness of strcmp!

 • Your initial test cases will be direct calls to num_to_string.
 We also recommend tests on the provided hex_string and decimal_string functions as well.
-These functions depend on your num_to_string, and if it is working properly, it is expected they will be fully functional as well, but rather than assume, use tests to be sure!
+These functions depend on your num_to_string, and if it is working properly, it is expected they will be fully functional as well, but rather than assume, add test cases to confirm!

 3. Implement snprintf